web-ho/streamlit-app/README.md

 Due to LFS bandwidth limit.
 I needed to reduce model size, which may have resulted in a decrease in accuracy.
 I used pytorch's method of model quantization.
 This has to be applied post-training.
 There is other method of pruning too, it is little complex to apply.

+I have some ideas to extend this project beyond classification.

+- Introduce a pipeline to label images, if the user chooses so.

+- Use the SAM model for bird segmentation.

+- Also, use OpenAI's API to get info about the recognised bird species.